UK Data Service data catalogue record for:

 The IHS core questions cover several themes.
 These include:

 Users should note that while income data are collected within the IHS and questions are included in the questionnaire, ONS have so far not been able to harmonise the income variables across the different surveys that comprise the IHS.
-Therefore, there are currently no income variables included in the EUL or SL datasets deposited at the Archive; the variables are only included in the Government Statistical Services (GSS) client and ONS internal research datasets.
+Therefore, there are currently no income variables included in datasets deposited at the Archive; the variables are only included in the Government Statistical Services (GSS) client and ONS internal research datasets.
 For further details, see the IHS user guide.

 |Dates of fieldwork:||April 2009 - March 2010|